-Upcoming commercial long code SMS product and fee structure changes on Verizon
+Upcoming commercial long code SMS & MMS product and fee structure changes on Verizon

-For this new commercial long code SMS service, Verizon is adding a termination surcharge of $0.0025 per mobile terminated SMS message.
+For this new commercial long code service, Verizon is adding a termination surcharge of $0.0025 per mobile terminated SMS message segment and a termination surcharge of $0.005 per mobile terminated MMS message.
 All commercial long code Verizon traffic, regardless of provider, is being directed to this product and will be subject to this fee.
 We will pass this fee through to our customers at no markup.
 To ensure transparency, this fee will appear as a separate line item on your invoice.
-This fee is equal to the fee that short code SMS customers pay for the termination of messages to the Verizon network today.
+This fee is equal to the fee that short code customers pay for the termination of messages to the Verizon network today.
 Short codes continue to offer best in class deliverability, reliability, and throughput available in the market today.

-Twilio believes that a similar fee may be imposed for terminating long code traffic on other carrier networks in 2019.
+Twilio believes that similar fees may be added for terminating long code traffic on other carrier networks in 2020.
 If and when that happens, we will update you and, as always, act in a manner consistent with our promise of quality, trust, and transparency.

 Are providers other than Twilio subject to this fee?